List of The Owl House episodes

 The following is a list of episodes for the American animated fantasy television series The Owl House created by Dana Terrace that premiered on Disney Channel on January 10, 2020.
-The series stars the voices of Sarah-Nicole Robles, Wendie Malick, Alex Hirsch, Tati Gabrielle, Issac Ryan Brown, Mae Whitman, Cissy Jones, Matthew Rhys, and Zeno Robinson.
+The series features the voices of Sarah-Nicole Robles, Wendie Malick, Alex Hirsch, Tati Gabrielle, Issac Ryan Brown, Mae Whitman, Cissy Jones, Matthew Rhys, and Zeno Robinson.

 In November 2019, the series was renewed for a second season prior to the series premiere, which premiered on June 12, 2021.
-After executives decided that the series "did not fit the Disney brand", it was revealed that the promised third season would be the series's last, and consist of only three 44-minute specials, the first of which premiered on October 15, 2022.
+After executives decided that the series "did not fit the Disney brand", it was revealed that the promised third season would be the series' last, and consist of only three 44-minute specials, the first of which premiered on October 15, 2022, and the second on January 21, 2023.